Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 A PFSS algorithm[^pfssPaper] was implemented in C for fast computation.
 Magnetograms from <http://gong.nso.edu/data/magmap/index.html> are used as input.
 Those FITS files contain a full map of the latest available solar magnetic data at a resolution of 256×180 in a sine-latitude grid.

-The algorithm consists of several steps:
+The PFSS algorithm consists of several steps:

-1. Reading of the FITS file data into memory.
-1. Interpolation of the data onto a grid appropriate as input for the algorithm.
+1. For algorithm input, interpolate the magnetogram data onto an appropriate grid;
-1. Running the algorithm by solving a Poisson-type equation.
+1. Run the algorithm by solving a Poisson-type equation;
-1. Selection of the field lines and saving on disk those field lines in the form of a FITS file.
+1. Select the field lines and save them to FITS file.

 For the starting points on the photosphere, an equally spaced `theta`--`phi` grid of points that lie above the photosphere is used.
 The set of starting points is augmented with starting points for which the magnetic field is strong.